Know the Laws: Florida

 Please consider getting help from a lawyer in your area before proceeding with court action.
 To find a legal services organization in your area, please go to the FL Finding a Lawyer page.

 A “parenting plan” is a document created to establish the roles of each parent when it comes to making decisions about your child's education, health care, and physical, social, and emotional well-being.
-The plan must include a description of who will be responsible for any and all forms of health care, school-related matters, and other activities.
-The plan must also have a time-sharing schedule for the parents and child and describe the methods and technologies that the parents will use to communicate with the child* (such as email, phone, etc.).
+The parenting plan must:

 * F.S.A § 61.13(2)(b)